Seven big nations in danger of missing out on the 2022 World Cup

 South American qualifying is notoriously difficult – every team plays against each other home and away with barely an easy match among them.
 Even continental minnows like Bolivia can be a tough nut to crack up in the high altitude of La Paz.

-But Asia’s highest-ranked nation have underwhelmed in their last two matches, losing to Oman and scraping past China.
-With the top two progressing from a group of six, Japan face the prospect of usurping either Australia or Saudi Arabia for an automatic ticket to Qatar.
+With the top two progressing from a group of six, Japan are currently 4th in their group and face the prospect of usurping either Australia or Saudi Arabia for an automatic place in Qatar.

 CLUTCH FINISH. 🔥